heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 2. Algebraic effects provides at least some of the same control we get from scoped effects already, as our example in Sect.
 4.2 demonstrates, and as we also discuss in our response Reviewer 1.

+   [FIXME: also point to discussion we will add in rel.work]

 3. When we do not need this control, algebraic effects are sufficient.
 Indeed, it is not clear to us that it is necessarily a good thing that we have to